-During a job interview, the hiring manager may ask you about a time when your work was criticized.
-It might sound like an attempt to get you to tell all your worst on-the-job mistakes.
+During a job interview, a hiring manager may ask you this classic job interview question—“Can you describe a time when your work was criticized?”
+A question along these lines might sound like an attempt to get you to admit your worst on-the-job mistakes.

 Points to Emphasize